itpp-labs/access-addons/ir_rule_website/doc/index.rst

  ProgrammingError: syntax error at or near ")" ...duct_template_website_rel" WHERE "website_id" IN ()))

-This is so because in backend there is no ``website_id`` available in rule evaluation context In other words the setting is required for website rules.
+This is so because in backend there is no ``website_id`` available in rule evaluation context.
+In other words the setting is mandatory and not optional for website rules.

 Usage
 =====